 Stan Temple is the Beers-Bascom Professor in Conservation (emeritus) in the Department of Wildlife Ecology and past Chairman of the Conservation Biology and Sustainable Development Program in the Gaylord Nelson Institute for Environmental Studies at the University of Wisconsin.
 He has worked on international conservation problems, and has helped save several rare endangered species.
 Dr. Temple has received the highest honors bestowed by The Society for Conservation Biology and The Wisconsin Society for Ornithology; he is a Fellow of The American Ornithologists’ Union, The Explorer’s Club, the New York Zoological Society, and the American Association for the Advancement of Science.
 Dr. Temple has been Chairman of the Wisconsin Chapter of The Nature Conservancy, and President of The Society for Conservation Biology.
 He has served on editorial boards or as editor of several wildlife publications, including Bird Conservation, which he founded.
 His bibliography contains over 300 publications.
 Dr. Temple’s career in conservation and ecology has been characterized by interdisciplinary approaches to solving environmental problems and energetic contributions to the conservation movement both locally and globally.

 Ed Warner is a noted philanthropist and conservationist.
-In his career as an exploration geologist he discovered and participated in development of the Jonah Field and the first commercial exploitation of the Pinedale Field.
-Jonah and Pinedale combined are the third largest gas accumulation discovered within the continental U.S. Since leaving the natural gas business in 2000, he pursues philanthropy full-time with major gifts to Colorado State University, Sand County Foundation, Colorado Cattlemen’s Agricultural Land Trust and other effective institutions.
-Mr. Warner earned geology degrees, a B.S from Colorado State University and M.S. from UCLA.
+In his career as an exploration geologist, he discovered and participated in development of the Jonah and Pinedale Fields which combined were the largest gas accumulations discovered within the continental U.S in over 40 years.
+Since leaving the natural gas business in 2000, he pursues philanthropy full-time with major gifts to Colorado State University, Sand County Foundation, The Denver Museum of Nature and Science and the Smithsonian National Museum of Natural History.
+Warner earned geology degrees, a B.S from Colorado State University and M.S. from UCLA.
 He received an honorary doctorate from Colorado State University.
-He has lectured on geology and cooperative conservation at numerous universities and writes book reviews for the Denver based Bloomsbury Review.
-He is author of "Running with Rhinos: Stories from a Radical Conservationist".
-Currently, he is a Trustee of the Denver Museum of Nature and Science and a Director for the Explorers Foundation.
-Previously his service included Trustee of the Geological Society of America Foundation and the American Geological Institute Foundation, and Advisor to the Colorado Cattlemen’s Agricultural Land Trust.
+He has lectured on geology, cooperative conservation, conflict resolution and philanthropy practices at numerous universities, law schools and museums.
+He wrote book reviews for the Denver- based Bloomsbury Review, and is the author of "Running with Rhinos: Stories from a Radical Conservationist".
+Currently, he is a Trustee of the Smithsonian National Museum of Natural History and the Bird Conservancy of the Rockies.
+Previously, he served as Trustee of the Geological Society of America Foundation, the American Geological Institute Foundation and the Denver Museum of Nature and Science.